Before you sign a contract

 you also have to pay rent, petrol, food and regular bills.

-Use our budget planner to work out roughly what you can afford
+Work out roughly what you can afford each month.

 Decide how you will use your